Kshitiz-GrittyGit/Binary_classification_NN_single_layer_maths_implementation/README.md

 After some EDA I have created a scikit learn preprocessing pipeline.

-I have used Accuracy as the performance metrics as data is balanced with equal number of positive and negative cases.
+**Performance Metrics** I have used Accuracy as the performance metrics as data is balanced with equal number of positive and negative cases.

 **Result:**